dominance-analysis/dominance-analysis/docs/Parameters.rst

      By default, the package will run for raw data (i.e. ``data_format`` = ``0``).
 This parameter is not needed in case of Classification models.

+**Note:** While passing a Covariance / Correlation matrix to the function, it is advisable to pass the matrix of a dataset having 15 or lesser predictor variables.

 User Guide
 --------------------------------------